Sound propagation in realistic interactive 3D scenes with parameterized sources using deep neural operators: Methods

 holds for all $\mathbf{u} \in V$ and $\zeta \in K_2$, where $\langle \cdot, \cdot \rangle$ denotes the dot product in $\mathbb{R}^p$.
 For the two functions $\mathbf{g}, \mathbf{f}$ classical deep neural network models and architectures can be chosen that satisfy the universal approximation theorems of functions, such as fully-connected networks or convolutional neural networks. \end{theorem}

-The method accurately learns the mapping from an input space of functions into a space of output functions, thereby generalizing the solution for a parametrized PDE and can overcome the curse of dimensionality in terms of network parameters, as also indicated in this work.
+The method accurately learns the mapping from an input space of functions into a space of output functions, thereby generalizing the solution for a parametrized PDE.
 DeepONet provides a simple architecture that is fast to train, utilizing data from high-fidelity simulations describing sound propagation, and allows for continuous target outputs predicting source/receiver pairs in a grid-less domain almost instantly.

 The Fourier neural operator \cite{Li2020}, Wavelet neural operator \cite{tripura2023wavelet}, and the Laplace neural operator \cite{cao2023lno} are a separate class of neural operator where the solution operator is expressed as an integral operator of Green's function that is parameterized in the Fourier, Wavelet, and Laplace space, respectively.
 All these versions are different realizations of DeepONet if appropriate changes are imposed on its architecture.
 Approximating operators is a paradigm shift from current and established machine learning techniques focusing on function approximation to the solution of the PDEs.